Dear Group,

-I am An HR exe in a UK based CRO.
-I am in a Generalist role at present.
-Since last two years I was a recruitment specialist for a Consultancy.
-I think that my skills are under utilised.
-Please guide me whether I should go back to my recruitment role.
+I am an HR executive in a UK-based CRO.
+I am currently in a Generalist role.
+For the past two years, I worked as a recruitment specialist for a consultancy.
+I feel that my skills are underutilized.
+Please guide me on whether I should return to my recruitment role.

 Vikrant